 This document answers basic questions a user might have about topics related to the Microsoft Infrastructure.
 We welcome suggestions as to additional questions that should be added to this document.

 - How can I remotely access my Windows computer?

-- I recently changed my name.
-Why hasn’t my new name shown up in the NETID domain, the Exchange Address Book, Sharepoint, Sharepoint Online, OneDrive for Business, Skype for Business, or our Azure AD tenant?
+- I recently changed my name/phone/title/department.
+Why hasn’t my new name/phone/title/department shown up in Outlook (i.e. the Exchange Address Book), Teams, Sharepoint Online, OneDrive for Business, the NETID domain, or our Entra ID tenant?

 - Why can’t I see what groups my friends and co-workers are in?

 - My password doesn’t seem to work.
 How can I fix this?